aleshaleksey/fansys23/skills.md

   - Firearms (optional)
 - Heavy
   - Ballistae
-  - Trebuche/catapults
+  - Trebuchet/catapults
   - Canons

 ## Detailed Skill Descriptions
 Each skill has a number of described uses.
 However, the list is generally not exhaustive and additional uses should be discussed within the group.
 For each skill there are two important questions:

 1. Can an entity try the roll again, and what are the consequences?
 If the answer is not "yes", then one cannot "take 20" or "take 24" in that skill.
-2. Can an entity "take care" in that skill or not under approprtiate circumstances (see the "take care") section?
+2. Can an entity "take care" in that skill or not under appropriate circumstances (see the "take care") section?

 __STR: Athletics__